esp-rs/espflash/espflash/README.md

 ### Windows Subsystem for Linux

-It is _not_ currently possible to use `cargo-espflash` from within WSL1.
+It is _not_ currently possible to use `espflash` from within WSL1.
 There are no plans to add support for WSL1 at this time.

 It is also _not_ possible to flash chips using the built-in `USB_SERIAL_JTAG` peripheral when using WSL2, because resetting also resets `USB_SERIAL_JTAG` peripheral, which then disconnects the chip from WSL2.
 Chips _can_ be flashed via UART using WSL2, however.